Worst foods for prostate health - Healthy eating

 Researchers discovered that those who consumed more than 4 servings of whole milk per week had a 73% increased risk of recurrence.

-Alcohol is a diuretic that facilitates water loss through urination.
+Alcohol is one of the worst food for your prostate health.
+It is a diuretic that facilitates water loss through urination.
 This means excessive consumption of alcohol results in frequent urination, a sign of a dysfunctional prostate gland.
 This can lead to dehydration and can cause discomfort while urinating.

 According to a study about the link between alcohol and prostate cancer survival after diagnosis, regular intake of alcohol led to an increase in the mortality rate of prostate cancer patients after 19 years of following up with the participants.